damionrobinson/ticket_tailor/README.md

 - Search functionality to easily locate events in large lists.
 - Clear selection button to reset the event selection.
 - Submit button that posts selected event IDs as a comma-separated list.
-- Optimized for usability and aesthetics with clean, modular code.
+- Optimised for usability and aesthetics with clean, modular code.

 ## Demo